🌙

 Satoshi avoided Bit gold's discussion until 2010

-Captivatingly, when speaking with Satoshi one week after the whitepaper's release, Hal Finney mentioned:
+Amazingly, when speaking with Satoshi one week after the whitepaper's release, Hal Finney stated:

 "Nick Szabo wrote many years ago about what he called "bit gold" and this could be an implementation of that concept."

-In Satoshi's response, he ignored Bit gold.
-He could have given proper credit to Nick Szabo, but strangely chose not to.
-However, Satoshi backtracked immensely in 2010, admitting that Bitcoin was an implementation of B-Money and Bit gold.
+In Satoshi's response, he strangely ignored Bit gold.
+However, Satoshi backtracked in 2010, admitting that Bitcoin was an implementation of B-Money and Bit gold.

 Satoshi admitting Bitcoin was an implementation of Bit gold